saniul/Mendel/README.md

 # Mendel

 Mendel - Swift miliframework for implementing evolutionary/genetic algorithms.
+Or, you know, [Gregor Mendel](http://en.wikipedia.org/wiki/Gregor_Mendel).

 ![Logo](logo@2x.png)

-Inspired by: http://chriscummins.cc/s/genetics/ and the [Functional Programming in Swift](http://www.objc.io/books/) book This started out as an exercise in Swift and Functional Programming, but quickly turned into something bigger.
+Inspired by: http://chriscummins.cc/s/genetics/ and the [Functional Programming in Swift](http://www.objc.io/books/) book.

+This started out as an exercise in Swift and Functional Programming, but quickly turned into something bigger.

 ##Intro